amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 To build the kind of trust we are aiming at, we need to be precisely attuned to the linguistic intuitions of human writers themselves.
 There is no way of knowing that a linting rule activation was successful or unsuccessful without direct feedback.
 This is why we have developed a corpus of writings from well-established publications and manually coded them to identify false and true positives.
-It is this corpus that we use to measure proselint's lintscore.
+It is this corpus that we use to measure Proselint's lintscore.

 One of the biggest hindrances for adding new rules (at all) and more complicated and nuanced rules (in particular) stems from the difficulty of efficiently measuring how they affect our lintscore.
-A key feature in growing proselint's capabilities will be establishing some mechanism for more efficiently inferring false positives.
+A key feature in growing Proselint's capabilities will be establishing some mechanism for more efficiently inferring false positives.

 Published expertise as primary source